-Figure 2.5.
-IPDs of predicted impacts of mine construction on Bristol Bay salmonids via alterations to physical habitat (a) and water chemistry (b), and of unplanned events on physical habitat and water chemistry of salmonid ecosystems (c).
-Reproduced from Figures 6-12, 6-13 and 6-14 in US EPA (2014), respectively.
+Figure 5.
+IPDs of predicted impacts of mine construction on Bristol Bay salmonids via alterations to physical habitat (a) and water chemistry (b), and of unplanned events on physical habitat and water chemistry of salmonid ecosystems (c)

+Reproduced from Figures 6-12, 6-13 and 6-14 in US EPA 2014, respectively.

-All three of the IPDs in Figure 2.5 specify potential measurement endpoints (abundance, productivity, diversity) for the two receptors.
+All three of the IPDs in Figure 5 specify potential measurement endpoints (abundance, productivity, diversity) for the two receptors.
 They also use different colours and shapes of symbols to effectively illustrate the different types of components along the pathways.
 The IPDs do not portray the relative importance of the pathways.
-However, where there are adequate baseline data, US EPA (2014) presents detailed narratives and ecological risk assessments for the potential impacts of the eighteen stressors deemed as relevant to salmonid ecosystems in Bristol Bay.
+However, where there are adequate baseline data, US EPA (2014) presents detailed narratives and ecological risk assessments for the potential impacts of the 18 stressors deemed relevant to salmonid ecosystems in Bristol Bay.

-US EPA (2014) also superimposes hypothetical development footprints of the three mining scenarios (Box 2) onto a map of the surface water resources of the Bristol Bay catchment (e.g., Pebble 6.5, Figure 2.6a) and makes location-specific predictions of, for example, altered streamflows (Figure 2.6b).
-Integrating IPDs with maps of the projected development footprint to make site-specific predictions of changes in relevant stressors is a crucial step in developing IPDs for environmental impact assessment (Sections 3.3 and 3.4).
-These outputs illustrate potential 'hot-spots' where impacts may be substantial (e.g., >20% decreases or increases in streamflows, Figure 2.6b) and provide valuable guidance on where to target mitigation and monitoring programs.
+US EPA (2014) also superimposes hypothetical development footprints of the three mining scenarios (Box 2) onto a map of the surface water resources of the Bristol Bay catchment (e.g., Pebble 6.5, Figure 6a) and makes location-specific predictions of, for example, altered streamflows (Figure 6b).
+Integrating IPDs with maps of the projected development footprint to make site-specific predictions of changes in relevant stressors is a crucial step in developing IPDs for environmental impact assessment (Section 3.3).
+These outputs illustrate potential 'hotspots' where impacts may be substantial (e.g., >20% decreases or increases in streamflows; see Figure 6b) and provide valuable guidance on where to target mitigation and monitoring programs.
 As the consequences of impacts will vary across the project area depending on, for example, the spatial distribution of sources and vulnerable receptors, a generic IPD cannot accurately present the relative importance of impact pathways that apply at all locations in the development's footprint.
-Therefore, complementing IPDs with maps like Figure 2.6 is very useful and is strongly recommended in environmental impact assessment.
+Therefore, complementing IPDs with maps like those in Figure 6 is very useful and is strongly recommended in environmental impact assessment.